colinbate/svelte-ts-tailwind-template/README.md

 # Svelte 5 + TS + Tailwind 3.4 app

-> At this time (Jan 2024) Svelte 5 is still experimental.
+> At this time (Sept 2024) Svelte 5 is a release candidate.
 You may see some warnings when `npm install`ing.

 This is a project template for [Svelte](https://svelte.dev) (v5) apps.
 It lives at https://github.com/colinbate/svelte-ts-tailwind-template and is based on the official Svelte template via `create-vite` with TypeScript selected and Tailwind CSS added via `svelte-add`.
 The dependencies were then updated to latest (as of the latest commit).
 It is getting pretty easy to get this stack working without this template, but may save you a bit of time.